Udonis

 January 2024: $7,938,500

-Looking at the numbers, revenue peaks in January, July, and August—which makes sense.
-These months coincide with holidays and summer vacations when players have more free time.
+Looking at the numbers, revenue peaks in April, May, and June.
 December’s revenue is slightly lower than January’s, possibly due to discounts and gift card purchases that translate into sales the following month.

 how many people play minecraft player count